 Needless to say, creative financing has been my ally and instead of getting the funding all from one source, I decided to break it down into smaller parts and specifically look for ways to generate money – all without a credit check.

 I am happy to share my ideas with you and hope that you will find some options that may work for your funding needs.

 1. PayPal Working Capital Business Loan

-Since our company already uses PayPal for payment processing, it made sense to take a look at their business loan option.
-With no credit check and a small percentage of the sales going back to debt repayment, this was one option that was highly considered.
+Since our company already uses PayPal for payment processing, it made sense to take a look at their Working Capital Loan.
+With no credit check, one affordable fixed fee, and a small percentage of the sales going back to debt repayment, this was one option that was highly considered.